matiwosm/HybridPriorWavletFlow/README.md

 2. **Normalization**

    Run `calc_normalization.py` to compute normalization constants for the DWT-transformed training data.
-The normalization constants will be saved as `.npz` files in the `norm` folder.
+The normalization constants will be saved as `.jason` files in the `norm_stds` folder.
+It also calculates the golbal min and max of the data.

 3. **Model Training**

    Train the WaveletFlow model by running `train.py`.
 You can train each DWT level independently using the following command:

-`python train.py --level n`
+`python train.py --level n --config configs/example_config_hcc_prior.py`

-where `n` specifies the DWT level to train.
+where `n` specifies the DWT level to train and `configs/example_config_hcc_prior.py` is a config file.
+See `configs/example_config_hcc_prior.py` for example.

 4. **Sampling**

-Use `sample.py` for sampling from the trained model.
+Use `Sample_test.py` for sampling from the trained model.
 The `--hlevel` argument allows you to specify the highest DWT level to include in the sampling process.
+The `--config` is used to specify the config file.
+Training and sampling should be done using the same configuration.
 For a full map, set `hlevel` to the highest training level.

 ### Contributions